0xNedAlbo/coinflakes-btc-strategy/README.md

-# Tokenized ETH Strategy for Coinflakes DAO
+# Tokenized BTC Strategy for Coinflakes DAO

 This is an implementation of a Yearn V3 tokenized strategy.